cheuktingli/psitip/README.rst

 - **Logical equivalence**.
 To test whether the region :code:`r1` is equivalent to the region :code:`r2`, use :code:`r1.equiv(r2)` (which returns :code:`bool`).
 This uses :code:`implies` internally, and the same options can be used.

 - Use :code:`str(x)` to convert :code:`x` (a :code:`Comp`, :code:`Expr` or :code:`Region` object) to string.
 The :code:`tostring` method of :code:`Comp`, :code:`Expr` and :code:`Region` provides more options.
 For example, :code:`r.tostring(tosort = True, lhsvar = R)` converts the region :code:`r` to string, sorting all terms and constraints, and putting the real variable :code:`R` to the left hand side of all expressions (and the rest to the right).

+- **(Warning: experimental) Quantum information theory**.
+To use von Neumann entropy instead of Shannon entropy, add the line :code:`PsiOpts.setting(quantum = True)` to the beginning.
+Only supports limited functionalities (e.g. verifying inequalities and implications).
+Uses the basic inequalities in [Pippenger 2003].

 |
 |